ThiagoMunich/binance-trading-bot/README.md

 The bot operates using the following strategy:

-1. Monitors BTC/USDT price movements in real-time using 1-minute candles
+1. Monitors BTC/USDT price movements in real-time using 5-minute candles
 2. Calculates DEMA indicators for both high and low prices
 3. Opens long positions when:
-   - Price closes below the low DEMA
+   - Candle closes below the low DEMA
    - The cents of the low price are 0.00
 4. Opens short positions when:
-   - Price closes above the high DEMA
+   - Candle closes above the high DEMA
    - The cents of the high price are 0.00
 5. Closes positions when price crosses the opposite DEMA
 6. Uses 100x leverage for all trades